JetBrains/resharper-rider-plugin/README.md

 dotnet new --install JetBrains.ReSharper.SamplePlugin --nuget-source ./
 ```

-Afterwards, to create a new plugin called `MyAwesomePlugin`, invoke:
+Afterwards, a new project can be created from the installed template.
+The `name` identifier should be letters-only:

 ```
 dotnet new resharper-plugin --name MyAwesomePlugin